Jules Schelvis

 Jules Schelvis (7 January 1921 – 3 April 2016) was a Dutch Jewish historian, writer, printer, and Holocaust survivor.
-Schelvis was the sole survivor among the 3,005 people on the 14th transport from Westerbork to Sobibor extermination camp, having been selected to work at nearby Dorohucza labour camp.
+Schelvis was the sole survivor of the 3,006 people that were on the 14th transport from Westerbork to Sobibor extermination camp, having been selected to work at nearby Dorohucza labour camp.
 He is known for his memoirs and historical research about Sobibor, for which he earned an honorary doctorate from the University of Amsterdam, Officier in the Order of Orange-Nassau, and Order of Merit of the Republic of Poland.

 Schelvis was born in Amsterdam, part of a secular Jewish family.
 After high school, he trained as a printer and worked for Printing Office Lindenbaum in Amsterdam.
-Once the German occupation began, Schelvis was fired for being Jewish.
-He subsequently worked at various newspapers and participated in a local youth labour organization, where he met and courted a woman named Rachel Borzykowski.
+He worked at various newspapers and participated in a local youth labour organization, where he met and courted a woman named Rachel Borzykowski.
 Schelvis grew close to Borzykowski and her family, whose residence was a local center of Yiddish culture.
+Schelvis and Borzykowski married on 18 December 1941.
+It was a double wedding since Borzykowski's sister Hella married Abraham Stodel at the same place and time.
+Each couple thought it would be a good opportunity to bring their friends and families close together through the occasion of a matrimonial wedding.
+They opted for this because the times were uncertain.
+No one knew if such a gathering would be possible if they delayed.

-Schelvis and Borzykowski married in 1940, partly in the hope that this would protect her and her Polish Jewish immigrant family from deportation.
+The measures of the German occupation authorities initially began to target 'foreign Jews' with the intention of sowing discord within the Jewish community.
+After the strikes organised by the Dutch Underground in February 1941 the situation began to radicalise.
+The Germans carried out an impromptu raid inside the Jewish quarter of Amsterdam on 22 February 1941, and arrested 427 men who were sent to Mauthausen concentration camp.
+Against this backdrop of fear Schelvis and Borzykowski decided to marry in the hope that this would protect her and her Polish Jewish immigrant family from deportation.